despresc/pandoc-metaparsing/README.md

-The basic error returned by most parsers is a `MetaExpectGotError e ms`, consisting of a set `e :: Expectation` of expected values and an `ms :: Maybe String` representing what was received.
+The basic error returned by most parsers is a `MetaExpectGotError e ms`, consisting of a set `e :: Expectation` of expected values and an `ms :: Maybe MetaErrorMessage` representing what was received.
 The `Monoid` instance of `MetaError` and the `Alternative` instance of `Parse i` are written so that `Expectation` fields of errors are combined when possible.

 The field parsing functions like `field k` and `(k .!)` automatically catch errors thrown by their parsers and wrap them in a `MetaWhenParseError ("field "